Results of ASSET Test

 Thus, in order to succeed, you not only need to score well, but should also score higher than what other students are scoring.
 Really high ASSET results ensure that you will be in the course and college of your own choice.

 You cannot hope to gain admission into a college on the basis of an average score.
 You need to work beyond the average.
 In case, you do not score well in any of the three basic skills sections, you will be asked to take up a compulsory preparatory course in that particular subject.
 Different subjects are important for different courses.
 For instance, writing is essential for courses in Humanities, Social Sciences etc. Mathematical skills are essential for courses such as finance, calculus, Statistics etc.

-In any case, preparation for the ASSET test is very important.
-Only then you will be able to score well and get the desired ASSET test results.
+In any case, preparation for the test is very important.
+Only then will you be able to score well and get the desired results.